afrakh/Power-BI/README.md

-This repository contains my assignments, dashboards, and learning timeline for BI tools and techniques.
+This repository showcases the Power BI reports and dashboards I developed during my learning journey in business intelligence and data visualization.